vuesion/vuesion/README.md

 to keep a common style guide and to make development faster.

 To generate code just run `npm run generate` or `npm run g` and follow the instructions.

+### i18n and extracting messages

+To extract all your i18n identifies run `npm run extract-i18n-messages`.
+This will generate the languages files, defined in `./packages.json` in the folder `./i18n`, to add new language files add a new entry in `config."supported-languages"`.

 ## Release
 To release a new version of your project run one of the following commands: